 “SUMMARY OF MEDICARE ADVANTAGE FOR ALL AMERICANS”

 - Medicare Advantage for All Americans and the Affordable Care Act (Obamacare) are OK together.
 Obamacare may peacefully co-exist with Medicare Advantage for All Americans.
-There is No need to repeal or replace Obamacare.
-Americans should have the right to choose which plan that is best for them.
+There is no need to repeal or replace Obamacare.
+Americans should have the right to choose which plan is best for them.

 - Medicare Advantage for All Americans will incorporate Jim DeMint’s Conservative Principles for Health Reform

 - The rating of Medicare Advantage for All Americans will require the cohesive use of the collective buying power of the federal government to effectively contain, control, and reduce health care and Rx costs nationwide.
 See The True American Page.

 - Medicare Advantage for All Americans will know No state boundaries, even as they will be subject to state insurance regulations.
 Multiple managed care plans will offer relatively uniform programs under the direction of CMS in all states and municipalities and compete effectively with ERISA approved short term, association, and other group insurance plans.

 - The carriers for Medicare Advantage for All will be required to have wellness programs with a dedicated and coordinated focus on improving the physical and mental health and well-being of the American people and increasing their productivity in the workplace and the community.
 These programs will be designed and monitored by HHS’s Preventative Care Task Force which has been developing standards of care for the last thirty-five (35) years.